LiviuBeraru/tuts/stm/blinky/Readme.md

 This is a simple "blinky" example using the Standard Peripheral Library for [STM32F4 Discovery board](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF252419).
-It is intended for Linux users and accompanies [this](http://liviube.wordpress.com/2013/04/21/blink-for-stm32f4-discovery-board-on-archlinux-with-makefiles) article.
+It is intended mainly for Linux users and accompanies [this](http://liviube.wordpress.com/2013/04/21/blink-for-stm32f4-discovery-board-on-archlinux-with-makefiles) article.